 Keeping Strep to Yourself

-To prevent getting other people sick, it's important to stay home for at least 24 hours until the antibiotics have had a chance to work.
+To protect others from getting sick, it's important to stay home for at least 24 hours until the antibiotics have had a chance to work.
 Wash your forks, spoons, plates, and cups in hot, soapy water after you use them.
 Don't share food, drinks, napkins, handkerchiefs, or towels with other people.

 What Can I Do to Feel Better?